I QSL 100% via LOTW.

 Two of my uncles, Bill, K1WKH (SK) and Fred K7YXX (twins) and uncle Howard put the electronics and Ham Radio bug in me at an early age.
 I have vivid memories of Bill arriving at the house with a Cleag 22er and a halo on his Rambler and of his shack in Meridan CT with a Drake B Line and home brew kw (2-813's in GG as I recall.)

 Since then, I have been WA5YXN (advanced) while a senior at Manzano High School (school call WA5RAA) then moved to Colorado and became WBØGMF and eventually KØQZ in 1976.
-I held that call long after I moved to Arizona in 1979 and finaly decided I wasn't going back to Ø land so I might as well get a new 2 letter call.
-1999 I had a new life and a new wife so I made myself a birthday present of K7DD.
-I do like those double letter calls. ;>)
+I held that call long after I moved to Arizona in 1979.
+I finaly decided I wasn't going back to Ø land so I might as well get a new 2 letter call so in 1999 I had a new life and a new wife so I made myself a birthday present of K7DD.
+I really wanted a double letter call. ;>)

 I was involved for a number of years in the Amateur TV group here in Phoenix and was the president of the club for a few years and on the board.

 Over the years I have done a lot of radio.
 DXing and CW were allways my passions and I still enjoy building and repairing RF Amplifiers but I have done Satelites, RTTY, Digital modes of all kinds, SSTV, and building antennas of all kinds.
 I figured if you got board in this hobby, its your fault.
 There is just too much to keep you busy and there is always something new on the horizon.

 My lovely bride of 16+ years now is Paulett, N7XYN, (yea, she missed it by a smidge) rarely gets on the air herself but understands my passion for the hobby because she has her own addiction to deal with.
 Quilting and Sewing.